satoshinakamoto007/sol2uml/README.md

 Heads/Tails:
 - An empty triangle head for generalisations of contracts, interfaces and abstract contracts.
 - An open arrow head for storage or memory variable dependencies
-- A diamond tail for aggregations of structs and enums
+- A diamond tail for aggregations of contract level structs and enums

 # Contribution